Doctor’s Degrees in Molecular Medicine

 Education Levels of Molecular Medicine Majors

-During the 2020-2021 academic year, 53 students earned their doctor's degree in molecular medicine.
+During the most recent year for which data is available, 56 people earned their doctor's degree in molecular medicine.
 This makes it the 145th most popular doctor's degree program in the country.

 The following table shows the number of diplomas awarded in molecular medicine at each degree level.